 First of all, some materials require specific blade types and sizes, depending on the size of a circular saw.
 If you use blades with the wrong specification, you’re more likely to experience these accidents.

 Don’t forget to use protective eyewear and gloves when operating a circular saw.
 By doing this, you can prevent severe injuries when unexpected accidents happen.
+I’ve seen too many close calls where these simple precautions made all the difference.

 Also, it’s advisable to know how to properly store your circular saw so it won’t harm you or other while it’s not in use.